YuDengLAB/CLM-RDR/README.md

 # CLM-RDR
 A Classification Model between cRBSs and the average Dynamic Range(CLM-RDR) is useful for predicting the dynamic range of biosensor designed by various cross-RBS(cRBS).
-The cRBS sequence dataset used to train DeepEDR is rationally designed by analysis of variance (ANOVA) and WebLogo.
-DeepEDR is useful for achieving the fine-tuning of biosensor.
+The cRBS sequence dataset used to train CLM-RDR is rationally designed by analysis of variance (ANOVA) and WebLogo.
+CLM-RDR is useful for achieving the fine-tuning of biosensor.

 # How to train?